chaostoolkit-incubator/chaostoolkit-toxiproxy/README.md

 |bytes| number of bytes to transmit before connection is closed| Yes|None|

 #### delete\_toxic

-Deletes the a given toxic
+Deletes the a given toxic.

 |Argument|Description|Required|Default|
 |--------|-----------|--------|-------|